Claude Code Plugins

 INSTRUCTIONS:

-1. First, get list of available models:
+1. Search for available models:

 2. Run implementation with Grok: